-b) it has been established by a final judgment or a final administrative decision that the economic operator is in breach of its obligations relating to the payment of taxes or social security contributions in accordance with the applicable law;

-c) it has been established by a final judgment or a final administrative decision that the economic operator is guilty of grave professional misconduct by having violated applicable laws or regulations or ethical standards of the profession to which the economic operator belongs, or by having engaged in any wrongful conduct which has an impact on its professional credibility where such conduct denotes a wrongful intent or gross negligence, including, in particular, any of the following:

-i) fraudulently or negligently misrepresenting information required for the verification of the absence of grounds for exclusion or the fulfilment of selection criteria or in the performance of a contract;

-ii) entering into agreement with other economic operators with the aim of distorting competition;

-iii) violating intellectual property rights;

-iv) attempting to influence the decision-making process of the contracting authority during the procurement procedure;

-v) attempting to obtain confidential information that may confer upon it undue advantages in the procurement procedure;

-d) it has been established by a final judgment that the economic operator is guilty of any of the following:

-i) fraud, within the meaning of Article 3 of Directive (EU) 2017/1371 of the European Parliament and of the Council of 5 July 2017 on the fight against fraud to the Union's financial interests by means of criminal law103 and Article 1 of the Convention on the protection of the European Communities' financial interests drawn up by the Council Act of 26 July 1995104;
+- a) it is bankrupt, subject to insolvency or winding-up procedures, where its assets are being administered by a liquidator or by a court, where it is in an arrangement with creditors, where its business activities are suspended, or where it is in any analogous situation arising from a similar procedure provided for under national laws or regulations; - b) it has been established by a final judgment or a final administrative decision that the economic operator is in breach of its obligations relating to the payment of taxes or social security contributions in accordance with the applicable law; - c) it has been established by a final judgment or a final administrative decision that the economic operator is guilty of grave professional misconduct by having violated applicable laws or regulations or ethical standards of the profession to which the economic operator belongs, or by having engaged in any wrongful conduct which has an impact on its professional credibility where such conduct denotes a wrongful intent or gross negligence, including, in particular, any of the following: - i) fraudulently or negligently misrepresenting information required for the verification of the absence of grounds for exclusion or the fulfilment of selection criteria or in the performance of a contract; - ii) entering into agreement with other economic operators with the aim of distorting competition; - iii) violating intellectual property rights; - iv) attempting to influence the decision-making process of the contracting authority during the procurement procedure; - v) attempting to obtain confidential information that may confer upon it undue advantages in the procurement procedure; - d) it has been established by a final judgment that the economic operator is guilty of any of the following: - i) fraud, within the meaning of Article 3 of Directive (EU) 2017/1371 of the European Parliament and of the Council of 5 July 2017 on the fight against fraud to the Union's financial interests by means of criminal law and Article 1 of the Convention on the protection of the European Communities' financial interests drawn up by the Council Act of 26 July 1995 104;

-ii) corruption, as defined in Article 4(2) of Directive (EU) 2017/1371 and Article 3 of the Convention on the fight against corruption involving officials of the European Communities or officials of Member States of the European Union, drawn up by the Council Act of 26 May 1997105, and in Article 2(1) of Council Framework Decision 2003/568/JHA of 22 July 2003 on combating corruption in the private sector106, as well as corruption as defined in the law of the country where the contracting authority is located, the country in which the economic operator is established or the country of the performance of the contract;
+The EDES panel must be composed of a standing high level independent chair (chosen from former members of the Court of Auditors, the Court of Justice or former officials with at least the rank of director general in an EU institution other than the Commission), two representatives of the Commission and one representative of the contracting authority.
+The EDES panel has no investigative powers but bases its preliminary classification in law on established facts and findings presented to it by the competent authorising officers.